Hitanshuser50/Streamlit/Classification/README.md

    streamlit run app.py
   ```

-Note : if you have done some modification the rebuild the model by Running the Python file and then Procced with the above Setup
+Note : if you have done some modification the rebuild the model by Running the Python file till then i am also uploding the pkl file and then Procced with the above Setup